TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 .. function:: inet_aton(ip_string)

-   Convert an IPv4 address from dotted-quad string format (for example, '123.45.67.89') to 32-bit packed binary format, as a bytes object four characters in length.
+   Convert an IPv4 address kutoka dotted-quad string format (for example, '123.45.67.89') to 32-bit packed binary format, as a bytes object four characters in length.
 This is useful when conversing with a program that uses the standard C library and needs objects of type :c:type:`struct in_addr`, which is the C type